Under the Bed

 Bob leapt over his daughter, stumbling and almost falling out of the bed when the lamps briefly blinked off again.
 When he reached the window, his hands slapped against the glass.
 “What?
 No!”
-He slapped the glass again, then cupped his hands around his eyes and leaned into the window, desperately searching for his wife.
+He slapped the glass again and then cupped his hands around his eyes.
+Leaning into the window, he searched frantically for his wife.

 * * *

-With luck she might be able to use this woman to escape the purgatory into which she had been trapped; she just had to be patient for a little while longer...
+If this worked, she hoped to be able to use this woman to escape from the purgatory in which she had somehow become trapped.

 * * *

-"How can she not be out there?"
-Bob mumbled as he continued searching out the window.
+“How can she not be out there?”
+Bob mumbled as he continued to search out the window.

 Quiet sobs from the bed drew his attention.
-When he turned, his daughter was sitting on the edge, staring at him with big eyes.
+When he turned, his daughter was sitting on its edge behind him, her big eyes brimming with tears.
 “The beast took Mommy.”